MartinPankraz/ABAP-Developer-Day/student/quest1.md

 ### Create Adaptive Card in Teams

 1. In order to create an Adaptive Card to Teams, we now need to add another Action.
 As before, click on "+ New Step" and search for "Post adaptive card".
-Select the "Post adative card in a chat or channel"
+Select the "Post adaptive card in a chat or channel"

 <p align="center" width="100%">
 <img alt="Open Action" src="../img/student/Quest1/PostAdaptiveCard.jpg"  width="600">